...

 do hot baths help cold symptoms, illustration about hot baths helping relieve cold symptoms

 When my body feels heavy and sore during a cold, heat feels natural.
-Still, different symptoms react to heat in very different ways.
+Still, different symptoms react to warmth in very different ways.

-Hot baths may ease physical discomfort linked to colds, but the effects are short-term and symptom-specific.
+Hot baths may ease physical discomfort linked to colds, but the effects remain short-term and symptom-specific.
+I personally find that a short, controlled bath helps me the most.

 Warm water and steam can loosen thick mucus inside the nasal passages.
-This is why breathing often feels easier during or right after a hot bath.
+This is why breathing often feels easier during or immediately after bathing.

 Aspect Effect